Affiliate links on Android Authority may earn us a commission. Learn more.

 Here's how to change your Android system accent color

-The release of Android 10 brings us a system-wide dark mode theme for the first time in the operating system’s history.
+The release of Android 10 in 2019 included, among other things, a system-wide dark mode theme for the first time in the operating system’s history.
 However, that’s not all.
-You also have the ability to change the system accent color for the first time.
+You could also change the Android system accent color for the first time.
 This feature is still available and ready to use, even with newer devices.

 If you’re running Android 10, you will have eight colors to choose from when you enable this option.
-They are:

 - Ocean (a different shade of blue)

-How to change the Android 10 system accent color
+How to alter the colors on Android 10 and 11

-It takes a bit more effort than normal, but here’s how to go into the OS to change the Android 10 system accent color:
+It takes a bit more effort than usual, but here’s how to go into the OS to change the Android 10 or Android 11 system accent color.

 - First, tap on the Settings icon on your phone.